ABOUT

 Within a month of its inauguration, Voodoo Doughnut garnered its first mention in national media coverage.
 Since then, Voodoo Doughnut has been featured in a variety of outlets, including The Travel Channel, The Cooking Channel, MTV, Good Morning America, The Today Show, The Tonight Show, Wheel of Fortune, Portlandia, Grimm, Leverage, The Amazing Race, and Access Hollywood.
 In addition, it has been spotlighted in print publications like People, Playboy, Conde Nast, Spin, GQ, Jane, Maxim, Food & Wine, among others.

-Voodoo Doughnut’s clients and fans attribute the company’s success to its development of imaginative and distinctive doughnut flavors and products, and they frequently request that a Voodoo Doughnut store opens in their neighborhood.
+Voodoo Doughnut’s fans attribute the company’s success to its development of imaginative and distinctive doughnut flavors and products, and they frequently request that a Voodoo Doughnut store opens in their neighborhood.
 In response to customer demand, the company aims to expand its product line and geographical footprint by opening new locations throughout the U.S.